social-native/elastic-composer/README.md

 This package aids in querying an Elasticsearch index.
 It is written in MobX, which makes it reactive.
 If you don't want to use MobX, you can convert any attribute ([see all attributes in the API](#api)) to an observable stream (RxJS, 😎) using the [mobx-utils tool](https://github.com/mobxjs/mobx-utils#tostream).

-You either: (A) define `filters` for each field in the index that you want to query or (B) use the package's introspection abilities to generate filters for all the fields in the index.
-Once filters have been defined, you can use a specific filter's API to do unique and compound filtering with field level granularity.
+You either: (A) define `Filters` for each field in the index that you want to query or (B) use the package's introspection abilities to generate `Filters` for all the fields in the index.
+Once `Filters` have been defined, you can use a specific one's API to do unique and compound filtering with field level granularity.

-The manager will: (1) react to all filter changes, (2) generate a valid query using all active filters, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process of the queue - submitting queries, one by one, to elasticsearch via specific clients that were provided to the manager.
+The Manager will: (1) react to all `Filter` changes, (2) generate a valid query using all active `Filters`, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process off the queue - submitting queries, one by one, to Elasticsearch via specific clients that were provided to the manager.
 Furthermore, the manager stores the results of all queries and handles pagination among a result set.

-Additionally, similar to how filters work, you can define`suggestions` and use the specific API for each one to get search suggestions from elasticsearch.
-These results can be used to inform configuration for different `filters`.
+Additionally, similar to how Filters work, you can define `Suggestions` and use the specific API for each one to get search suggestions from Elasticsearch.
+These results can be used to inform configuration for different `Filters`.

-The currently available filters are:
+The currently available Filters are:

 -   `range`: Filter documents by fields that fit within a LT (<), LTE(<=), GT(>), GTE(>=) range
 -   `boolean`: Filter documents by fields that have a value of either `true` or `false`